crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/an-ide-for-legislation.md

 * TOC
 {:toc}

 We have an interactive [**mock-up** of some of the functions of an imaginary **tool**](https://crlp-jerseyldo.github.io/ilde-mockup/){:target="_blank"} for legislative drafters - please try it out.
 It is a work in progress and we will add separate videos to illustrate further functions - for now we have [notes on our OSF site](https://osf.io/3qrx6){:target="_blank"} about the idea of expanding the defined terms hyperlinks to cover undefined repeated terms (which should have the same meaning).
+We also have PowerPoints showing how the tool in the mock-up might look if it handled [repeated undefined terms](https://osf.io/uzw5d){:target="_blank"}, and if it handled marking up ["must" and "must not"](https://osf.io/fc3js){:target="_blank"} provisions to higlight their elements and link to the consequence of a breach.

 ![A screenshot of the mock-up of a drafting tool](/images/ILDE-mockup-screenshot.png)